 The percentage of protein the body can use to synthesize essential amino acids varies from protein to protein.
 The body can use 100% of the protein in egg and a high percentage of the proteins in milk and meats.
 The body can use a little less than half of the protein in most vegetables and cereals.

 The body needs protein to maintain and replace tissues and to function and grow.
 Protein is not usually used for energy.
-However, if the body is not getting enough calories from other nutrients or from the fat stored in the body, protein is used for energy.
+However, if the body is not getting enough calories from other nutrients or from the fat stored in the body, protein is broken down into ketone bodies to be used for energy.
 If more protein is consumed than is needed, the body breaks the protein down and stores its components as fat.

 The body contains large amounts of protein.
 Protein, the main building block in the body, is the primary component of most cells.
 For example, muscle, connective tissues, and skin are all built of protein.